Bambuu/intermediate-react/part4/src/assignments/assignment-1.md

-# ASSIGNMENT 1 - Routing and the sidebar
+# ASSIGNMENT 1 - ROUTING AND THE SIDEBAR

 Let's add some routing.
 We've installed `react-router` for you.
 You will be importing from "react-router-dom"